MarianaPerezG/MarsRover/Readme.txt

 9.The planet grid will be updated with the final position of the rover that just finished.

-10.Once all rovers finished their movements, the plant will paint the final grid indicating empty spaces and spaces filled with a rover showing their direction.
+10.Once all rovers finished their movements, the planet will display the final grid indicating empty spaces and spaces filled with a rover showing their direction.

 —————————————————————————————————————————-